selwynpolit/d9book/book/forms.md

 ];
 ```

-## Use a view for an entity autocomplete
+## Add a views driven entity autocomplete field
 This allows you to create a field on your form with a user field.
-This will be an autocomplete field which uses the view: `users_view`, the display `users` and this will allow you to start typing a username.
-It will display all matching users in a dropdown:
+This will be an autocomplete field which uses the view: `users_view` and the display `users`.
+It allows you to start typing a username in the field and all matching users will be displayed in the dropdown below the field:

 ```php